 Manifestation Books: The Good, the Bad... and the Ugly Truth About LOA, Channeling, and the Dark Side

-Just like the quality of what you think will determine what kind of person you become, the quality of what you read and believe will determine what kind of manifestor you become.
+Just like the quality of your thoughts determines what kind of person you become, the quality of what you read and believe will determine what kind of manifestor you become.

 You see, I believe the meaning of life is to grow spiritually, develop a closer relationship with God, and gain wisdom; you could call it “soul evolution.”